-Lauren River Swerdloff is the author of Uplifting Lives, the true story of the Hollywood Sunset Free Clinic's remarkable 49-year legacy.
-She has volunteered at the clinic for more than seven years and now serves as a member of the Board of Directors.
+Lauren River Swerdloff is the author of Uplifting Lives, the true story of the Hollywood Sunset Free Clinic's 49-year legacy.
+She has volunteered at the clinic for over seven years and now serves as a member of the Board of Directors.
 Her volunteer work has been recognized by a Volunteer Service Award from President Barack Obama and a Community Service Award from California Assemblyman Mike Gatto.
-Recently, she graduated from Columbia University, earning degrees in Human Rights and Political Science.
-She has returned to her hometown, Los Angeles, where she continues to write and support the clinic.
+She graduated from Columbia University, earning a degree in Human Rights.
+She lives in her hometown, Los Angeles, where she continues to write and support the clinic.

 Lauren's dedication to community service began when she was fourteen years old, as she baked cookies with her mother and sold them on a weekly basis to raise money for the Hollywood Sunset Free Clinic.

-Within her first year of volunteering, Lauren met Eddie, a little boy who was struggling to read in the clinic’s waiting room.
+Within her first year of tutoring children in the clinic's waiting room, Lauren met Eddie, a little boy who was struggling to read in the clinic’s waiting room.
 He confided to her that his family only spoke Spanish at home, and that the kids at school bullied him for the way he read.